Ifni: History

 After the Ifni War, most of the territory became part of Morocco by the Treaty of Angra de Cintra.
 In 1958, the colony was declared a Spanish overseas province in order to forestall United Nations criticism of continued colonisation.

 A fundamental aspect of Spanish political management in the area was the recognition and respect for the customs and traditions of the Baamarani population, as well as their religious beliefs.
 For example, Spain provided the means for the construction of mosques and for the Koranic education of Muslim schoolchildren.
 The prohibition of any kind of Christian religious proselytism was a perfectly known and respected principle.

 On 30 June 1969, the Spanish government formally ceded what it kept from Ifni to Morocco, by virtue of the Retrocession Treaty signed in Fez on 4 January and ratified 22 April 1969, thus making the retrocession effective.
 After that, a difficult process of adaptation began, aggravated by an acute economic crisis and the imposition of the French-speaking administration.

 Postage stamps

 Spain started issuing postage stamps to be used in Ifni in 1941, initially overprinting Spanish stamps with "TERRITORIO DE IFNI", then issuing new designs in 1943.
 Issues followed at the rate of about ten per year with the last on 23 November 1968.
 Ifni stamps are of particular interest for collectors, as there cannot be any new issues, and it is therefore possible to collect the complete series.

+Stamp issued in 1943, shooting landscapes and aviation.